 Regardless of what your landing page is about, it’s necessary to write an engaging headline.
 It’s one of the first few things that your users notice on your landing page.
 If it is not compelling, they might bounce to another site.

 Social proof is a crucial factor to create a high-converting landing page.
-It can boost your credibility and brand trust.
+It can boost your credibility, brand trust, and lead generation.
 Instead of promoting your products directly, showcase what other people are saying about them.

 If you’ve got a recommendation from a celebrity or influencer, add that to your landing page.